mqq-marek/ProjectEuler-254/README.md

-The last change we made before detailed task analysis is the way how we will represent numbers on which we will work.
+The last change we made before detailed task analysis is the way how we will represent number n on which we will work.

 Let's define class Digits which will represent the numbers.
 Class digits will represent number as a list of integers 0-9